-Figure 8.33 CAN Trigger Setting Menu
+Figure 8.35 CAN Trigger Setting Menu

-After selecting the trigger type, and then the current trigger setting information (including trigger type, trigger source, and trigger level) is displayed in the trigger information label at the top of the screen, as shown in the figure below.
+After a trigger type is selected, the current trigger setting information (including trigger type, trigger source, and trigger level) is displayed in the trigger information label at the top of the screen, as shown in the figure below.
 The information will change based on the trigger settings.

-Click or tap the drop-down button of Source to select the analog channel or digital channel as the trigger source.
-The current trigger source is displayed in the trigger information label at the top of the screen.
+Click or tap the drop-down button of Source to select the analog channel or the digital channel as the trigger source.
+For available channels, refer to descriptions in Trigger Source.
+The selected trigger source is indicated in the trigger information label at the top of the screen.

-Only when we select the channel (that has been input with signals) as the trigger source, can we obtain a stable trigger.
+Only when you select the channel (that has been input with signals) as the trigger source, can you obtain a stable trigger.